seriyps/gettexter/README.md

     io:format(?_("Hello, ~p! ~ts. ~ts"), [Name, Time, ?_(Question)]).
 ```

-Extract messages from sources to .pot file by `xgettext` command
+Extract messages from sources to .pot file by `xgettext` command.
+Take note
+that this only work for string literals and not binaries.

 ```bash
 export APP=my_app